 - The vCenter Server support tool.
 You can configure ESXi to save the VMkernel memory to a network server, rather than to a disk, when the system encounters a critical failure.
 The vSphere ESXi Dump Collector collects such memory dumps over the network.

 - vSphere Auto Deploy

 - The vCenter Server support tool that can provision hundreds of physical hosts with ESXi software.
 You can specify the image to deploy and the hosts to provision with the image.
 Optionally, you can specify host profiles to apply to the hosts, and a vCenter Server location (folder or cluster) for each host.

-- Update Manager enables centralized, automated patch and version management for VMware vSphere and offers support for VMware ESXi hosts, virtual machines, and virtual appliances.
-The VMware vSphere Update Manager Extension is an optional service of only the vCenter Server Appliance 6.5.
+- vSphere Lifecycle Manager enables centralized, automated patch and version management for VMware vSphere and offers support for VMware ESXi hosts, virtual machines, and virtual appliances.